The afterglow effect

 after glow effect

 This shot was taken the day we crammed a tiny black Honda Civic Accord hatchback with our most treasured possessions.
 Photo albums, jewelry, books, all three pairs of my beloved overalls.
 We’d started dating 12 weeks before.
 We were 24 years old and deeply in love.
+It was 1999.

 We set off for Portland, Oregon with John’s yucca tree taking up the entire backseat.
 We were on an adventure.
 We still are.

 Although I was savoring our new found in-love-ness, there was so much I didn’t know back then.
 I didn’t know how truly blessed I was.
 I didn’t know how many opportunities and privileges were swirling in my young life.
-And I definitely didn’t know that John was going to get more handsome, year after year (oh my, he really has).

 Today, as I flip through our beloved photo albums and meander down memory lane, I’m seeing it all so differently.
 I don’t see two crazy kids making reckless decisions.
 I see bravery, adventure and the beginnings of a true partnership.